brendanscarano/brendanscarano.github.io/_posts/2017-01-04-a-jet-interview-question-revisited.md

 add(1, 2, 3, 4); // 10
 {% endhighlight %}

-In instances where the 4 arguments are not passed in, and the base case is not met, a curried function must be returned to add to the arguments that came before it, and continue to build the arguments object.
+In instances where the 4 arguments are not passed in, and the base case is not met, a partially applied function must be returned to add to the arguments that came before it, and continue to build the arguments object.
 {% highlight javascript %}
 function add() {
     if (arguments.length === 4) {